CDCgov/NEDSS-DataAccess/source/analytics/reports/jurisdictions/cdc-central/report-sql/SR13-Counts_of_Selected_Diseases_By_Case_Status/README.md

 ## Introduction

-Standard report SR13 or Counts of Selected Diseases By Case Status is a pivot table that provides the case status breakdown of investigations.
+Standard report SR13 or Counts of Selected Diseases By Case Status: This report presents a pivot table that provides the breakdown of investigations by case status.

 This report has been recreated on Metabase to highlight the tool's functionality, features and capabilities.
-The tool's features such as SQL query editor, dashboard, Variables, filters, charts are used.
+The tool's features such as SQL query editor, dashboard, variables, filters, charts have been used to recreate the reports.

 The full report can be found on [SR13: Counts of Selected Diseases By Case Status](https://cdc-nbs.atlassian.net/wiki/spaces/NM/pages/132251661/SR13+Counts+of+Selected+Diseases+By+Case+Status) Confluence page.